2021 Kilmarnock incidents: Response

 A statement issued from Police Scotland noted that "Officers in Kilmarnock are currently dealing with two serious incidents in the town at this time, one at Crosshouse Hospital and a second in Portland Street.
 These areas are cordoned off and the public are asked to avoid them at this time."
+Police Scotland confirmed that "officers are not looking for anyone else as part of their investigation and there is no ongoing threat to the public".
+Chief Superintendent of Police Scotland, Faroque Hussain, issued a statement shortly after the incidents occurred, stating that “a number of locations remain cordoned off as officers continue to conduct enquiries.
+We are working to confirm the full circumstances of what has happened.
+If anyone has any information which could assist our enquiries, please do contact us.
+Understandably, people will be shocked by what has happened.
+We are still in the process of establishing the full circumstances, however, I would like to reassure people that there is no wider threat to the community.
+Officers will be on patrol and anyone with any concerns can approach these officers".

 In a statement, Crawford McGuffie, medical director at NHS Ayrshire and Arran, said: "NHS Ayrshire and Arran is aware of an incident in the grounds of University Hospital Crosshouse.
 As a result, the hospital has been under lockdown, and ambulances diverted to University Hospital Ayr.
 We are assisting Police Scotland with their investigations, and to ensure the safety of staff, patients and visitors.
 As this is a Police Scotland incident, we are unable to comment any further at this time."

 NHS Ayrshire and Arran issued assurance that the risk to the public was deemed to be "minimal", leading to the lockdown being lifted at University Hospital Crosshouse several hours later.
 In an additional statement, Crawford McGuffie said "We would like to reassure anyone coming to the hospital, in particular to any patients or staff coming on shift, that Police Scotland have confirmed it is safe to do so.
 However, if you are worried, please speak to the onsite Police Scotland officers."

 In a statement on 5 February 2021, a Police Scotland spokesperson said "A number of locations remain cordoned off as officers continue to conduct inquiries.
 We are working to confirm the full circumstances of what has happened.
 Understandably, people will be shocked by what has happened.
 We are still in the process of establishing the full circumstances, however, I would like to reassure people that there is no wider threat to the community."